 Being deaf or hard of hearing is not a bad thing—it’s just different.
 Deaf people live their lives just like hearing people do, from driving cars to enjoying music.
 There is also a flourishing Deaf community and culture with which many Deaf individuals strongly identify.
-This is why many Deaf people prefer more positive terms like “Deaf gain” and “differently abled” to describe themselves, instead of negative ones like “hearing loss.”
+This is why many Deaf people prefer more positive terms like “Deaf gain” to describe themselves, instead of focusing on the negative sides of disability.
 As I learned the hard way, though, this doesn’t mean the Deaf don’t face accessibility challenges.

 One of the greatest barriers to accessibility for the Deaf is the lack of ASL education and cultural knowledge in the United States.
 Imagine boarding a plane and missing out on vital safety information, or being unable to communicate with paramedics during a medical emergency.
 Or, imagine being unable to communicate with a police officer who doesn’t understand your culture, needs, or language—will she know that you’re not disobeying orders, and that you need your hands to talk?
 These are some of the very real challenges that ASL users face, in addition to general inconveniences, social isolation, and educational or occupational barriers.